Bekk-oss/AI/README.md

 the next day’s price.
 We optimize the model to minimize the Root Mean Squared Error (RMSE) between our predictions and the actual closing prices.
 Ultimately, success is measured by how low the prediction error is on unseen test data (lower RMSE and MAE, higher $R^2$ indicating more variance explained).

-Model Description

-Our model is a hybrid deep neural network that fuses a recurrent model for time series with a transformer-based language model for text.
+The model is a hybrid deep neural network that fuses a recurrent model for time series with a transformer-based language model for text.
 Here’s an overview of the architecture :
 News Text Encoder – DistilBERT: We utilize DistilBERT (a lightweight version of BERT) to process daily news articles.
 DistilBERT is a transformer model that captures contextual word